joseavr/cheat-sheets/Rust/Rust Ownership.md

 }
 ```

-- Since we only can have one owner, `s` losses ownership, `y` takes ownership
+- Since we only can have one owner, `x` losses ownership, `y` takes ownership
-- If we were to print `s`, no compile (rust yell us: it's unsafe!)
+- If we were to print `x`, does not compile (rust yell us: it's unsafe!)
 ```rust
 {
 	let x = String::from("Hello"); // stored in heap